UT-yakusaku/UDSClassification/README.md

 # UDSClassification

 This repository contains the implementation of deep learning models for Up-Down States (UDS) classification.
-The code provides tools for training and evaluating models that classify UDS from LFP data (ABF files).
+The code provides tools for training and evaluating models that classify UDS from local field potential (LFP) data (ABF files).

 ## Overview

 This implementation provides deep learning models for classifying UDS from LFPs.
 The main features include:

 - Deep learning-based UDS classification
-- Support for multiple model architectures (Transformer, CNN-RNN)
+- Support for multiple model architectures (CNN + RNN, Transformer)
-- Data preprocessing (downsampling, filtering, STFT transformation)
+- Data preprocessing (downsampling, filtering, wavelet transformation)
 - Model training and evaluation
 - Cross-validation for model assessment